 Within the framework of executing the said functions the experts of RAIS prepared a draft of a special Law of the Russian Federation “On Copyright and Related Rights”, which was developed with consideration of the current Russian legislation, international treaties and also the foreign Copyright Laws, particularly French one.
 It came into force on August 3, 1993 and contained the section devoted to the collective management of copyrights.

 On August 12, 1993 in accordance with the Law “On Copyright and Related Rights” Russian authors and the heirs of authors founded the Russian Authors’ Society as a non-governmental organization in accordance with the practice of the majority of foreign countries.

 The Society is governed by the Authors’ Council.
-It makes all essential decisions related to the organisation’s activities.
+It makes all essential decisions related to the organization’s activities.

-Russian Authors’ Society is a successor of all previously existing organisations for collective management of rights in the sphere of intellectual property.
+Russian Authors’ Society is a successor of all previously existing organizations for collective management of rights in the sphere of intellectual property.